Mangouh7/-simple-Weather-app/README.md

 - Real-time weather data for any location
 - Dynamic background and UI based on weather
-- Avatar reacts and comments according to temperature
+- Avatar reacts and comments according to the temperature
 - Dark and light mode toggle
 - Fully responsive design
 - Lightweight and easy to use